Greenwich Peninsula Ecology Park Contact

 The area became heavily industrialised from the late 1880s onwards with gas and chemical works and a major shipbuilding yard.
 The Blackwall Tunnel, built in 1897, destroyed much of the remaining field and marsh.

-Greenwich Ecology Park is a vital green space which has played a crucial role in the regeneration of the Greenwich Peninsula.
-To ensure the park remains an asset to the area the Homes and Communities Agency gave ownership of this key public space to the Land Trust.
+Greenwich Peninsula Ecology Park is a vital green space which has played a crucial role in the regeneration of the Greenwich Peninsula.
+To ensure the park remains an asset to the area Homes England passed ownership of this key public space to the Land Trust.

 We are always on the look out for enthusiastic, committed people who want to make a real and lasting difference in their local community.Get Involved